mongodb/docs-cluster-to-cluster-sync/source/includes/fact-oplog-background.rst

 You might exceed the oplog window if you:

-- sync from a source cluster with a higher write rate for an extended period of time
+- Sync from a high write rate source cluster for an extended period.
-- pause sync for an extended period
+- Pause sync for an extended period

 To increase the size of the ``oplog`` on the source cluster, use :setting:`~replication.oplogSizeMB`.
 For more information, see